Herbie Rides Again poster

 The inciting incident occurs at 10 minutes when Alonzo Hawk delivers an ultimatum to Mrs. Steinmetz: she must vacate her firehouse immediately so he can complete his massive development project.
 Her peaceful existence is directly threatened..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Mrs. Steinmetz makes the active choice to fight back against Alonzo Hawk.
+This reveals the protagonist's commitment to Mrs. Steinmetz makes the active choice to fight back against Alonzo Hawk.
 She refuses to surrender her home and commits to using Herbie's magical abilities to resist the corporate takeover., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, Hawk succeeds in getting a court order or uses force to begin demolishing the firehouse.
 Mrs. Steinmetz faces the loss of her home, her way of life, and everything she fought to preserve.
-All seems lost., shows the protagonist at their lowest point.
+All seems lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 Mrs. Steinmetz realizes that the fight isn't just about the building—it's about standing up for what's right.
 She synthesizes her grandmother's wisdom with Herbie's magic for one final stand., demonstrating the transformation achieved throughout the journey.